Paul Hopkins (actor)

-Paul Hopkins (born July 12, 1968) is a Canadian television, film and theatre actor.
+Paul Hopkins (born July 12, 1968) is a Canadian actor.
 He is also a theatre producer and director.

 Career

-As an actor, he is best known for his portrayal of Michael "Mouse" Tolliver in the TV miniseries More Tales of the City (1998) and its follow-up Further Tales of the City (2001).
+As an actor, he is known for his portrayal of Michael "Mouse" Tolliver in the TV miniseries More Tales of the City (1998) and its follow-up Further Tales of the City (2001).
 These miniseries were sequels to Tales of the City (1993), which starred Marcus D'Amico in the role of Mouse.
 Paul is also known for his portrayal of Karl in the Canadian TV series Vampire High (2001–2002) and Jim Bouchard on 19-2.

-Between 2004–2005, Hopkins spent two seasons with the Stratford Festival of Canada, where he was a member of The Birmingham Conservatory of Classical Theatre Training.
+Between 2004 and 2005, Hopkins spent two seasons with the Stratford Festival of Canada, where he was a member of the Birmingham Conservatory of Classical Theatre Training.